 \subsection{Spatial and Temporal Heterogeneity}

-In the classical domain, two identical CPUs perform similarly for all applications, and at each point in time.
+In the classical domain, two identical CPUs perform similarly for all applications at each point in time.
 In contrast, QPUs exhibit differences in the layout and connectivity of qubits \cite{gyongyosi2019a} and variations in noise errors even for QPUs of the same model, which leads to spatial performance variance.
-Moreover, QPUs are calibrated regularly (\S~\ref{sec:background:foundations}), and after each calibration, the noise properties change \cite{wittler2021integrated}.
+Moreover, QPUs are calibrated regularly (\S~\ref{sec:background:foundations}), and after each calibration, the noise properties change \cite{ravi2022quantum}.
 As a result, the execution fidelity can vary across different calibration cycles, leading to temporal performance variance.

 \myparagraph{Results} Figure \ref{fig:scalability_spatial} (b) shows a 12-qubit GHZ circuit's fidelity on different IBM QPUs.
 Fidelity varies across the QPUs, with a maximum difference of 38\% from best to worst.
-Note that all six QPUs are of the same model (Falcon r5.11).
+Notably, all six QPUs are of the same model (Falcon r5.11).

 Figure \ref{fig:temporal_util_loads} (a) shows a 6-qubit GHZ circuit's fidelity over 120 calibration days executed on the IBM Perth 7-qubit QPU, where each data point represents a single day's fidelity.
 The largest single-day difference in fidelity is 96.5\%, and there are 20 instances of a single-day fidelity drop of more than 5\%.
-Note that there is no way of predicting a QPU's future calibration data to expect such performance differences.
+Note that there is no way to predict a QPU's future calibration data to expect such performance differences.

 \myparagraph{Implications} Due to structural differences across QPUs, quantum circuits perform differently across them.
 Additionally, there is a high degree of temporal performance variance across calibration cycles, as the fidelity might change significantly from day to day with no discernible pattern.